minego/phnx/README_DC.txt

 Modified status-scene.html so that first item of search/lists etc doesn't appear under header Modified search.html and phnx.css so that search/trending topics panel obeys top layout properly Modified twitter.js and profile-assistant.js to prepare for extra profile stuff.
 Attempting to set profile image but no luck yet so commented out in profile-assistant.js
+Updated tweet.js and twitter.js to allow favoriting with 1.1 api